adammichaelwood/adammichaelwood.github.io/_posts/2013-12-12-tradition-and-ideals.md

 I see two major problems with this whole endeavor: Speaking of an "ideal" form of the Roman Rite is misguided in the first place, and attempting to find that ideal in the legislation is doubly a fool's errand.

-To speak of an ideal form of the Mass suggests that either there is some original source for the Mass music which we need recover, or that there is some etherworldly quintessential Mass which we must strive (failingly) to emulate, or that the celebration of Liturgy developed to its intended apex at some time in the past and the job of all liturgists since that time should have been the preservation of that climactic style.
+To speak of an ideal form of the Mass suggests that either there is some original source for the Mass music which we need to recover, or that there is some etherworldly quintessential Mass which we must strive (failingly) to emulate, or that the celebration of Liturgy developed to its intended apex at some time in the past and the job of all liturgists since that time should have been the preservation of that climactic style.
 None of these is acceptable, though that last one seems pretty common among various branches of tradderrie.

 The first-source of the Mass, the "ideal" which all celebrations of the Divine Liturgy point to, is the sacrifice of Calvary- a decidedly unmusical event.